Charan-1007/prou-task-api/README.md

 - The application does not implement advanced error handling for simplicity.
 - The JWT token is required for creating and updating tasks, while viewing tasks is public.

-## Testing

-A Postman collection is provided in the `tests/postman_collection.json` file for testing the API endpoints.